Eligible electric and plug-in vehicle buyers will get US tax credits immediately in 2024

 DETROIT (AP) — Starting next year, people who want to buy a new or used electric or plug-in hybrid vehicle will be able to get U.S. government income tax credits at the time of purchase.

-Eligible buyers, including those that bought an EV or hybrid this year, have had to wait until they filed their federal income tax returns to actually get the benefits.
+Eligible buyers, including those who bought an EV or hybrid this year, have had to wait until they filed their federal income tax returns to actually get the benefits.

 The Treasury Department says the near-instant credits of $7,500 for an eligible new vehicle and $4,000 for a qualifying used vehicle should lower purchasing costs for consumers and help car dealers by boosting EV sales.